Summer Colour in the Walled Kitchen Garden

 Long Range Glasshouse

 The 450ft Long Range glasshouse is the longest cared for by the National Trust and has been restored to its former glory in recent years with support from the Heritage Lottery Fund.
 The glasshouse consists of 12 sections growing grape vines, peaches, nectarines, figs and annual vegetables.
 The Conservatory and Palm House display ornamental plants all year round.
 We have an extensive collection of pelargoniums and we grow chrysanthemums for display (continuing a tradition from the Victorian times).
+There are a variety of amazing colours which vary depending on the time of year.

-Tools and Vinaries Museum
+Tools and Vineries Museum

 From Plot to Plate